qmacro/cloud-platform-workflow-virtual-pilot/exercises/02/readme.md

     type: org.cloudfoundry.managed-service
 ```

 The first two references are in the modules' `requires` sections, referring to the third reference, which is the name of the item in the `resources` section.
-In other words, both the `workflowtilesApprouter` module and the `workflowTilesFLP` module refer to (i.e. require) the `workflow_workflowtiles` resource.
+In other words, both the `workflowtilesApprouter` module and the `workflowtilesFLP` module refer to (i.e. require) the `workflow_workflowtiles` resource.

 As you've already created an instance of the Workflow service in the previous exercise, with the name "workflow", you must modify the references here in this `mta.yaml` file.